Have you seen LION?

 He falls asleep, tear streaks on his face.
 He munches an apple core he finds under a train bench.
 He runs from older men with terrible plans for young children; he escapes the care of a woman who to takes him in, but then makes plans to turn him over to another malevolent character.
 (The number of homeless and missing children in India is one issue this film hopes to bring to our attention.)
 I could not stand seeing this innocent child get dustier and more lonely.

 My mother’s heart was so tense and sad and raw the first hour of this film.
-I think it was accentuated by the fact that this little actor reminded me of our youngest son when he was five – dark hair, big brown eyes, gangly little frame.
+It was accentuated by the fact that this little actor reminded me of our youngest son when he was five – dark hair, big brown eyes, gangly little frame.
 I was aching so badly for this child to be rescued, I blinked away tears for 45 minutes.

-I kept thinking, if this movie does not have a good ending, I will die.
+If this movie does not have a good ending, I thought, I will die.
 I will croak right here in this seat.